Pray4Lovee/pezkuwi-sdk/substrate/frame/staking-async/runtimes/papi-tests/README.md

   Consequently, AH will NOT generate random validators, and instead use 2 or 4 well know keys (alice, bob, dave, eve) as validator candidates.
 This setup is useful for slashing testing.
   `real-s` uses 2 validators, while `real-m` uses 4 validators.
 The latter is useful for testing disabling.
-Note that we need at least 2 non-disabled validators to run a parachain.
+Note that we need at least 2 non-disabled validators to run a teyrchain.
 - `fake-x`: these presets instruct asset-hub to generate various number of fake validators and nominators.
 Useful for testing large elections. `MaybeUsePreviousValidatorsElse` is used in the relay runtime to ignore the new validators, and stick to alice and bob.

 More concretely, the presets are:

-- Parachain:
+- Teyrchain:
     - `fake-dev`: 4 page, small number of fake validators and nominators.
-    - `fake-dot`: 32 pages, large number of fake validators and nominators.
+    - `fake-hez`: 32 pages, large number of fake validators and nominators.
     - `fake-ksm`: 16 pages, large number of fake validators and nominators.
     - `real-s`: 4 pages, alice and bob as validators, 500 fake nominators
     - `real-m`: 4 pages, alice, bob, dave, eve as validators, 2000 fake nominators.
 - Relay Chain
     - `fake-s`: alice and bob as relay validators, `UsePreviousValidators` set to true.
-Should be used with all 3 `fake-x` presets in the parachain.
+Should be used with all 3 `fake-x` presets in the teyrchain.
     - `real-s`: alice and bob as relay validators, `UsePreviousValidators` set to false.
-Should be used with `real-s` presets in the parachain.
+Should be used with `real-s` presets in the teyrchain.
     - `real-m`: alice, bob, dave, eve as relay validators, `UsePreviousValidators` set to false.
-      Should be used with `real-m` presets in the parachain.
+      Should be used with `real-m` presets in the teyrchain.

 See `genesis_config_presets.rs`, and `fn build_state` in each runtime for more details.